mariangellobon/Catan_Placement_Optimization/README.md

 - Get all feasible first positions
 - **Sort candidates by upper bound/quality** (best first) to establish strong LB early
 - For each position:
-  - Compute upper bound and prune if UB ≤ local LB (enabled by strong LB)
+  - **Compute upper bound BEFORE branching**: For the candidate first position, calculate the maximum quality achievable if the player could place both settlements optimally without other players interfering (relaxation).
+This is done by finding the maximum `pair_quality(first_pos, second_pos)` over all currently feasible second positions.
+  - **Prune if UB ≤ LB**: If the upper bound is less than or equal to the best value (LB) found so far at this node, prune the entire branch without exploring it recursively.
+This is safe because even in the optimistic scenario (no interference), this branch cannot improve the solution.
-  - Place first settlement and recurse on later players
+  - If not pruned: Place first settlement and recurse on later players
-  - After recursion, choose best second position using precomputed `pair_quality`
+  - After recursion unwinds, choose best second position using precomputed `pair_quality`
 - Update local best value (LB) as better solutions are found
-- Strong LB enables more pruning in subsequent iterations
+- Strong LB (from exploring good candidates first) enables more pruning in subsequent iterations

 ## Performance Metrics